 BierWax is New York City's premier vinyl record and craft beer bar.
 With over 5,000 vinyl records and a finely curated tap-list that emphasizes local NY breweries (and local musicians too), they provide the ideal venue to kick back, relax and submerge yourself in music and beer.
 I think they say it best, "BierWax is malted grains, water, yeast, and hops mixed with a pinch of 45s, a cup of boom-bap, and a heaping tablespoon of funk."
 BierWax also has a 2nd location opening up soon in Queens, NY so don't miss the opportunity to visit either location on your next trip to NYC.

-Coming soon to ThirstyVinyl will be a feature article on BierWax covering an interview with their visionary and founder, Chris Maestro.
+Check out the feature article, An American Masterpiece, on BierWax and interview with their visionary and founder, Chris Maestro.

 556 Vanderbilt Ave, Prospect Heights, Brooklyn, NY 11238

 Fusing vinyl and beer is officially a global niche.
 Check out Tokyo Record Bar in Manhattan’s Greenwich Village, which sports an underground listening room dedicated to quality and obsession through music, food and alcohol.
 The 12-seat restaurant offers a seven-course tasting menu, vinyl juke box seating (reservations required) and beverages to go.
 Music, beverages and food are paired together through a custom playlist created in real time by guests on vinyl to make this a truly unique dining/listening experience.
 Indoor and outdoor patio dining is now available too due to the pandemic.

 127 MacDougal Street, New York, NY 10012